darianrosebrook/deduper/docs/16-accessibility-localization/CHECKLIST.md

 ## 16 · Accessibility and Localization — Checklist
 Author: @darianrosebrook

+### For Agents

+- See `docs/agents.md`.
+Add VoiceOver labels and keyboard navigation from day one; test pseudolocalization.

 ### Scope

 Ensure full accessibility support and prepare for localization.